DataDog/gello/docs/feature.md

 ### GitHub Webhooks
-_Gello_ uses [GitHub webhooks](https://developer.github.com/webhooks/) to get event updates from the repositories subscribed.
+_Gello_ uses [GitHub webhooks](https://developer.github.com/webhooks/) to get event updates from the organizations and repositories subscribed.

-When a subscription is made, _Gello_ will create a GitHub webhook on the corresponding repository with the following permissions: `Issues`, `Issue comments`, `Pull requests`, and `Pull request review comments`.

-This will allow the server to receive webhook events whenever an issue or pull request is created or commented upon.
+When a subscription is made, _Gello_ will create a GitHub repo webhook on the corresponding repository with the following permissions: `Issues`, `Issue comments`, `Pull requests`, and `Pull request review comments`.
+This will allow the server to receive webhook events whenever an issue or pull request is created, commented upon, or labeled.
 They are necessary for both the _autocard_ and _manual_ settings.

+_Gello_ will also create a GitHub organization webhook on the corresponding organization with the `organization` event.
+This will allow the server to receive webhook events whenever a member is added or removed from the subscribed organization.

 ### GitHub Events
 #### Pull Request Event